Property (T) for groups graded by root systems: Preliminaries

 \subsection{Relative property $(T)$ and Kazhdan ratios}

 Relative property $(T)$ has been originally defined for pairs $(G,H)$ where $H$ is a normal subgroup of $G$:

-\begin{Definition}\rm Let $G$ be a group and $H$ a normal subgroup of $G$.
-The pair $(G,H)$ has {\it relative property $(T)$} if there exist a finite set $S$ and $\eps>0$ such that if $V$ is any unitary representation of $G$ with an $(S,\eps)$-invariant vector, then $V$ has a (nonzero) $H$-invariant vector.
-The largest $\eps$ with this property (for a fixed set $S$) is called the {\it relative Kazhdan constant} of $(G,H)$ with respect to $S$ and denoted by $\kappa(G,H;S)$. \end{Definition}
+\begin{Definition} Let $G$ be a group and $H$ a normal subgroup of $G$.
+The pair $(G,H)$ has \emph{relative property $(T)$} if there exist a finite set $S$ and $\eps>0$ such that if $V$ is any unitary representation of $G$ with an $(S,\eps)$-invariant vector, then $V$ has a (nonzero) $H$-invariant vector.
+The largest $\eps$ with this property (for a fixed set $S$) is called the \emph{relative Kazhdan constant} of $(G,H)$ with respect to $S$ and denoted by $\kappa(G,H;S)$. \end{Definition} \begin{Remark} In the computation of relative Kazhdan constants it is enough to consider cyclic representations of $G$.
+Indeed, if $V$ is any unitary representation of $G$ which does not have $H$-invariant vectors, but has an $(S,\eps)$-invariant vector $v$, then $W:=\overline{\mathrm{span}(Gv)}$, the cyclic subrepresentation generated by $v$, has the same property.
+Of course, the same remark applies to the computation of usual Kazhdan constants. \end{Remark}

-The generalization of the notion of relative property $(T)$ to pairs $(G,B)$, where $B$ is an arbitrary subset of a group $G$, has been given by de Cornulier \cite{Co} and can be defined as follows (see also a remark in \cite[Section~2]{EJ}):
+The generalization of the notion of relative property $(T)$ to pairs $(G,B)$, where $B$ is an arbitrary subset of a group $G$, has been given by de Cornulier~\cite{Co} and can be defined as follows (see also a remark in~\cite[\S~2]{EJ}):

-\begin{Definition}\rm Let $G$ be a group and $B$ a subset of $G$.
-The pair $(G,B)$ has {\it relative property $(T)$} if for any $\epsilon>0$ there are a finite subset $S$ of $G$ and $\mu>0$ such that if $V$ is any unitary representation of $G$ and $v\in V$ is $(S,\mu)$-invariant, then $v$ is $(B,\eps)$-invariant. \end{Definition}
+\begin{Definition} Let $G$ be a group and $B$ a subset of $G$.
+The pair $(G,B)$ has \emph{relative property $(T)$} if for any $\epsilon>0$ there are a finite subset $S$ of $G$ and $\mu>0$ such that if $V$ is any unitary representation of $G$ and $v\in V$ is $(S,\mu)$-invariant, then $v$ is $(B,\eps)$-invariant. \end{Definition}